stefanosiano/PowerfulImageView/README.md

 }
 ```

-To use **Powerful**ImageView, which extends AppcompatImageView and supports vector drawables and tinting on older apis, but brings in the whole AppCompat library:
+To use **Powerful**ImageView, which extends AppcompatImageView and supports vector drawables and tinting on older apis:
 ```
 dependencies {
     compile 'com.stefanosiano:powerfulimageview:0.2.3'
 }
 ```
-To use **Powerless**ImageView, which extends ImageView and doesn't have AppCompat features:
+To use **Powerless**ImageView, which extends ImageView and doesn't depend on AppCompat library:
 ```
 dependencies {
     compile 'com.stefanosiano:powerlessimageview:0.2.3'